Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 - Detection reason: content 6 entries / rawText 0 entries

-- Recommendation Score: 65%
+- Recommendation rate: 65%

-- Frequency Score: 55% (6 entries this week, 5-9 item range)
+- Frequency score: 55% (6 entries this week, in the 5–9 range)

-- Continuity Score: 30% (appeared in 1 week out of last 4 weeks)
+- Continuity score: 30% (appeared in 1 week out of last 4 weeks)

 - Adjustment: +10% (matches past pending)

-- Appearance History: [6 items this week, 1 week ago -, 2 weeks ago -, 3 weeks ago -]
+- Appearance history: [6 items this week, 1 week ago -, 2 weeks ago -, 3 weeks ago -]

 - Status: Pending

-### [dictionary add] Value: Claude (spelling variation)
+### [dictionary add] Value: Claude (variant spelling)

 - Type: dictionary add